Puthiya Tamizhagam seeks removal of Devendrakula Velalar from Scheduled Caste list | Politics

 However, the one-day hunger strike was organised at many places defying the ban, Krishnaswamy claimed, sitting at a pandal in Uppilipalayam area here.
 If the community is removed from the SC list, it can avail all types of reservations with a separate identity as being availed by Backward Class communities, he said.

-He, however, said that this was done with an eye on the elections.PTI NVM SS PTI PTI.
+He, however, ruled out that this was done with an eye on the elections.PTI NVM SS PTI PTI PTI PTI.